 Inside the temple you can find vendors selling just about everything under the sun!
 I asked what they pay in rent?
 Answer: about $120 per month.
 The vendors outside the temple on the streets and corners will pay up to $10,000 per year.
 This temple is also the numero uno place to play hide and seek!
 There were kids running all over the place!
 Adults were carrying around bowls filled with…coconuts?

 It would seem that Coconuts are the most recently accepted / approved sacrificial item to Lord Shiva.
 The first sacrifices were, of course, humans.
 It didn’t take too long for this to become a problem so they approved animals to take our place.
 This lasted until humans realized that animals were valuable – there was a famine across India that year.
 The coconut offered a good alternative…it’s abundant and what isn’t offered in sacrifice…can be eaten later because it doesn’t go bad.
-Common sense and the sacrificial rules of the land – who knew?
+Common sense meets the sacrificial rules of the land – who knew?

 I visited two temples today and had two different experiences…or I should say my feet had two different experiences 😦 You must be barefoot in the temples…it’s the rule.
+You must leave your shoes in the safe custody of the shoe man.

-Actually, when you pick up your shoes, you give him 10 Rs (about 20 cents)
+When you pick up your shoes, you give him 10 Rs (about 20 cents)

 Caretaker of my sandals…